New Zealand on edge after virus-infected Australian visits

 WELLINGTON, New Zealand (AP) — After enjoying nearly four months without any community transmission of the coronavirus, New Zealanders were on edge Wednesday after health authorities said an infectious traveler from Australia had visited over the weekend.

-New Zealand has taken a zero-tolerance approach to the virus and continues to pursue an elimination strategy.
+New Zealand has taken a zero-tolerance approach to the pandemic and continues to pursue an elimination strategy.